pymeasure/pymeasure/docs/dev/adding_instruments.rst

 For binary data, like waveforms, the adapter provides also :meth:`~pymeasure.adapters.Adapter.write_binary_values` and :meth:`~pymeasure.adapters.Adapter.read_binary_values`, which use the aforementioned methods.
 You do not need to call all these methods directly, instead, you should use the methods of :class:`~pymeasure.instruments.Instrument` with the same name.
 They call the Adapter for you and keep the code tidy.

 Now to :class:`~pymeasure.instruments.Instrument`.
 The most important methods are :meth:`~pymeasure.instruments.Instrument.write` and :meth:`~pymeasure.instruments.Instrument.read`, as they are the most basic building blocks for the communication.
-The pymeasure properties (:meth:`Instrument.control <pymeasure.instruments.Instrument.control>` and its derivatives :meth:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` and :meth:`Instrument.setting <pymeasure.instruments.Instrument.setting>`) and probably most of your methods and properties will call them.
+The pymeasure properties (:meth:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>` and its derivatives :meth:`Instrument.measurement <pymeasure.instruments.common_base.CommonBase.measurement>` and :meth:`Instrument.setting <pymeasure.instruments.common_base.CommonBase.setting>`) and probably most of your methods and properties will call them.
 In any instrument, :meth:`write` should write a general string command to the device in such a way, that it understands it.
 Similarly, :meth:`read` should return a string in a general fashion in order to process it further.

-The getter of :meth:`Instrument.control <pymeasure.instruments.Instrument.control>` does not call them directly, but via a chain of methods.
+The getter of :meth:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>` does not call them directly, but via a chain of methods.
 It calls :meth:`~pymeasure.instruments.Instrument.values` which in turn calls :meth:`~pymeasure.instruments.Instrument.ask` and processes the returned string into understandable values. :meth:`~pymeasure.instruments.Instrument.ask` sends the readout command via :meth:`write`, waits some time if necessary via :meth:`wait_for`, and reads the device response via :meth:`read`.

 Similarly, :meth:`Instrument.binary_values <pymeasure.instruments.Instrument.binary_values>` sends a command via :meth:`write`, waits with :meth:`wait_till_read`, but reads the response via :meth:`Adapter.read_binary_values <pymeasure.adapters.Adapter.read_binary_values>`.